 It was a two-story set, which is really unusual.
 Levy wanted to be able to film the movement of the characters going up and down the stairs.
 He says it probably cost more than building a real house would have been.

 The Turret Bedroom:

-In an interview Steve Martin–who doesn’t have any children himself–said, “I played fathers so many times, it’s like being one.
+Steve Martin, who doesn’t have any children himself, said, “I played fathers so many times, it’s like being one.
 I’ve had children of every age.
 And like I say, I get to do everything but the dirty work.
 Their parents have to take them home and deal with all that.”